jackcarey/google-sheets-custom-functions/README.md

 * **UNIQUE_2D (minimal)** - Return a 1-dimensional list of unique items from a 2D array.
 Unique values are checked by cell content, not whole row content.
 * **UNIQUE_2D** - Return a 1-dimensional list of unique items from a 2D array.
 Unique values are checked by cell content, not whole row content.
 Includes options for sorting and displaying the item counts.
 * **file URLs to Drive** - Save files from a list of URLs into dynamic locations on Google Drive based on column headings.
+* **grabCSV.gs** - Import CSVs to a specific sheet.
+Designed to be run on a scheduled basis.
 * **store function** - A helper function for saving and returning data from the Cache and Properties services.